yunusey/LaTeXTemplate/README.md

 \end{myenvironment}
 ```

-If you have local font files, as long as you add them to your `$OSFONTDIR` environment variable, and declare add them using `fontspec` in your $\LaTeX$ project, you will be able to use them in your project.
+If you have local font files, as long as you add them to your `$OSFONTDIR` environment variable, and declare them using `fontspec` in your project, you will be able to use them.

 ### Adding new packages 📦
 Adding new packages, if they are in TeXLive, is pretty easy.
-You just need to find its name, search on [NixOS Search](search.nixos.org) and add it to your flake file like this:
+You just need to find its name: search on [NixOS Search](search.nixos.org) and add it to your flake file like this:

 ```nix
 tex = pkgs.texlive.combine {